Keerat-Singh/Disfl_QA/README.md

 print(f"Corrected text: {corrected_text}")
 ```

-Future Work and Recommendations
+## Future Work and Recommendations
 This project serves as a strong foundation for a robust disfluency correction system.
 For future development, the following steps are recommended:

+### Model Training
-Model Training: The Pegasus model was not trained due to compute constraints.
+The Pegasus model was not trained due to compute constraints.
 The best approach for training this or any larger model would be to use a cloud-based service like Google Cloud Vertex AI or AWS SageMaker, which provides access to more powerful and scalable GPU resources.

+### Containerization
-Containerization: To ensure the project is fully reproducible and easily deployable, all code and dependencies should be packaged into a Docker container.
+To ensure the project is fully reproducible and easily deployable, all code and dependencies should be packaged into a Docker container.

+### Advanced Evaluation
-Advanced Evaluation: Incorporate human evaluation to get a more nuanced understanding of the generated text quality, especially for more complex disfluencies where multiple corrections may be valid.
+Incorporate human evaluation to get a more nuanced understanding of the generated text quality, especially for more complex disfluencies where multiple corrections may be valid.